This document explains how to read your JHU-related mail at an APL email mailbox.

 Where to get more help

-• [email protected] for questions about Blackboard, SIS / course enrollment, and things that are APL-specific
+- [email protected] for questions about Canvas, SIS / course enrollment, and things that are APL-specific